neha-m98/youtubeapp/README.md

 5. Start the development server by running the following command:

 6. Open the application in your web browser at `http://localhost:3000`.

 7. Explore the video library, search for videos using the search bar, and enjoy streaming your favorite content!

-## Folder Structure

-The project structure is organized as follows:

-- `src`: Contains the application source code.
-- `components`: Contains reusable components used throughout the application.
-- `pages`: Contains the main application pages.
-- `firebase`: Contains Firebase configuration and utility functions.
-- `App.js`: The main application component.
-- `index.js`: Entry point of the application.

 ## Contributing

 Contributions to this repository are welcome.
 If you encounter any issues, have suggestions for improvements, or want to contribute new features, please feel free to open an issue or submit a pull request.

-Enjoy streaming videos with the Video Streaming Application! 🎥🍿